realXtend/tundra/readme.txt

 -Opensim
-Use the OpenSim connection method to connect to an OpenSim server with or without authentication, a legacy realXtend server (version 0.4 and above) without authentication, and Taiga server suite without authentication.
+Use the OpenSim connection method to connect to an OpenSim server with or without authentication, a legacy realXtend server (version 0.4 and above) without authentication.
 If the server you are going to connect doesn't use authentication, no password is required.
 Just insert some username ([first name]SPACE[lastname]), server address and port (address:port) and click connect.
+If you are connecting to Taiga servers via OpenSim authentication you must give firstname, lastname and password correctly and the sim must have a corresponding account.

 -reX authentication
 realXtend authentication connection method can be used to login to legacy realXtend servers and Taiga server